gu-fan/riv.vim/doc/riv.rst

     If you have Calendar_ installed , it will use it to choose date.

     .. _Calendar: https://github.com/mattn/calendar-vim
-  + It is controlled by '_`g:riv_todo_datestamp`'
+  + It is controlled by '`g:riv_todo_datestamp`_'

+    - when set to 0 , no date stamp
+    - when set to 1 , no initial date stamp ,
+      will add a finish date stamp when it's done.

+      1. [X] 2012-06-23 This is a todo item with finish date stamp,

     - when set to 2 , will initial with a start date stamp.
       And when it's done , will add a finish date stamp.

       1. [ ] 2012-06-23 This is a todo item with start date stamp
       2. [X] 2012-06-23 ~ 2012-06-23  A todo item with both start and finish date stamp.

-    - when set to 1 , no initial date stamp ,
-      will add a finish date stamp when it's done.

-      1. [X] 2012-06-23 This is a todo item with finish date stamp,

-    - when set to 0 , no date stamp
     - Default is 1

 * Priorities:

   The Priorities of todo item